saracuriel/VP-Onboarding-Doc/level_1/properties/data_service.rst

 	  - Used to indicate which dataset a DataService is serving data from.
 The URL of the dataset to which this service provides access.
 Range dcat:Dataset
 	  - | dcat:servesDataset
 	* - **Keyword**
-	  - Keywords applicable to this patient registry
+	  - Keywords applicable to this data service
 	  - | dcat:keyword
 	* - **identifier**
 	  - Identifier of this resource.
 It can be a link.
 Range is an xsd:string